kangtegong/pyftrace/README.md

 ### Command-Line Options

+- `--depth` or `-d`: Limit the depth of function call tracing.
+Only functions up to the specified depth will be traced.
 - `--report` or `-r`: Generate a report of function execution times and call counts at the end of the script's execution.
 - `--verbose` or `-v`: Enable tracing of built-in functions (e.g., print, len).
 Without this flag, pyftrace only traces user-defined functions.
 - `--path` or `-p`: Include file paths in the tracing output.